How Macie monitors Amazon S3 data security - Amazon Macie

 To help you identify a bucket where this is the case, Macie does the following:

-• In your bucket inventory, Macie displays a warning icon ( A red triangle with a red exclamation point in it ) for the bucket.
+• In your bucket inventory, Macie displays a warning icon ( The warning icon, which is a red triangle that has an exclamation point in it. ) for the bucket.
 For the bucket's details, Macie displays only a subset of fields and data: the account ID for the AWS account that owns the bucket; the bucket's name, Amazon Resource Name (ARN), creation date, and Region; and, the date and time when Macie most recently retrieved both bucket and object metadata for the bucket as part of the daily refresh cycle.
 If you use the Amazon Macie API to query inventory data, Macie provides an error code and message for the bucket and the value for most of the bucket's properties is null.

 • On the Summary dashboard, the bucket has a value of Unknown for Public access, Encryption, and Sharing statistics.
 (If you use the Amazon Macie API to query the statistics, the bucket has a value of unknown for these statistics.)
 In addition, Macie excludes the bucket when it calculates data for Storage and Objects statistics.